IBM/trusted-service-identity/docs/spire-helm.md

 Now you can test the connection to Tornjak server by going to `http://192.168.99.112:32390` using your local browser, or secure (HTTPS) connection here: `https://192.168.99.112:30670`

-In case of minikube, to access SPIRE server we will use the following:
+For minikube, to access SPIRE server we can use the following:

 ```console
 export SPIRE_SERVER=192.168.99.112